Radiation cannot be perceived by human senses. There are two basic types of instruments used for its detection:

 6.2 Particle counting instruments

-Particle counting instruments are used to determine activity of a sample taken from the environment, to measure activity of body fluids, and can be used as portable survey instruments for contamination monitoring.
+Particle counting instruments are used to determine the activity of a sample taken from the environment, to measure the activity of body fluids, and can be used as portable survey instruments for contamination monitoring.

 The detector in a particle counting instruments can either be a gas, a solid or liquid.
 When ionizing particles pass through the detector energy dissipation through a burst of ionization occurs.
 This burst of ionization is converted into an electrical pulse that actuates a readout device, such as a scaler or a ratemeter, to register a count.

-The gas filled detectors resemble a cylindrical condenser, with a central anode for collecting electrons and an outer cathode for collecting positive ions.
-The ionising particle passes through the gas that fills the condenser, creating positive ions and electrons.
+The gas-filled detectors resemble a cylindrical condenser, with a central anode for collecting electrons and an outer cathode for collecting positive ions.
+The ionizing particle passes through the gas that fills the condenser, creating positive ions and electrons.

 There are various types of particle counting instruments filled with gas:

-- Ionisation chamber counters (no secondary ions are produced)
+- Ionization chamber counters (no secondary ions are produced)

-- Proportional counters (secondary ions are produced but the number is proportional with initial energy of the radiation)
+- Proportional counters (secondary ions are produced but the number is proportional to the initial energy of the radiation)

 The main difference between these 3 types of counters simply depends on the voltage used for charging the condenser.

 A scintillation counter is a transducer that changes the kinetic energy of an ionizing particle into a flash of light.
 The flashes of light are viewed electronically by a photomultiplier tube.
 The output pulses may be amplified, sorted by size, and counted.